marthachamberlin/CST116-Lab4/README.md

 nested loops

-Write a program that displays an upside-down roght triable made of asterisks for a user-specified base length.
+Write a program that displays an upside-down right triangle made of asterisks for a user-specified base length.

+The triangle below is created for the input of four:

+****
+***
+**
+*

 nested loops